12 Tips to Set You Up for Success at Work

 A beneficial goal is one that is challenging without being unattainable and one that will improve you and your career when you meet it.

-If you can set both short-term and long-term goals that meet these criteria, it will certainly help you reach the final goal you have for your career – whatever that final goal may be.
+If you can set both short-term and long-term goals that meet these criteria, it will certainly help you reach the end goal you have for your career – whatever that end goal may be.

 However, asking for and truly listening to feedback is one of the quickest ways to hone your skills and progress in your career.